UPDATED 5-22-22...ROSE LANGDON page (click on "more") & PDFs new You Tube links

 So I joined the club ASAP and was corresponding with the president, Mr. Floyd Bennett, a bit via my mom's email address as I didn't have one of my own yet.
 I was 19 in 1997 and we didn't have a computer at home.
 My mom was a secretary, and I dictated my emails to her to send to Floyd using her computer at work.
 Floyd asked me to submit drawings for the newsletter, he, in turn, gave me free VHS copies of some Langdon shorts not available through my mail order catalogs.
 He also invited me to his house for the 3 or 4 silent comedy video gatherings he'd have throughout the year.
 There were a dozen or so others in attendance.
 David Drazin was there once, I remember.
 Floyd also held a gathering on Harry's birthday, June 15th.
 Seriously, what are the odds that the only fanclub to ever exist after Harry died in 1944 would be located so close to Chicago.
 And that I got to meet the president of the club in person, on several occasions in his home, plus be asked to create artwork for the newsletters.
 Oh, and the timing of the fanclub being birthed at the same time I discovered Harry Langdon in 1997.
 These coincidences and synchronisties are hard to prove they're not random chance, but you can't deny that some higher power is at work behind the scenes directing all this.
 It's just too perfect how it all fell into place.

 Photo above shows a couple samples of drawings I was asked to do.
-There were about a dozen in the newsletters from 1997-2000.
+I ended up doing about a dozen drawings in the newsletters from 1997-2000.
 And I forgot I did an oil portrait of Harry.
 That's me sitting in the chair at Floyd Bennett's house for one of Harry's birthday parties in June 1998--I was 20 years old.
 Little did he or I know at the time, that in a few months I was going to find out I had actually been Harry.

 So, I was trying to keep track of everything in my mind: the synchronicities of the fanclub being located near Chicago and the timing of it's formation, as well as the similarities between and Harry and I. Why did he feel so familiar?
 I KNEW him, he felt so alive to me.
 Something unusual was going on here, something otherworldly.
 I was raised Catholic but am not religious, though I retained a belief in a higher power and guardian angels and all that stuff.
 I'm really a down to earth, “meat n' potatoes” kind of person so not into new-agey talk or practices.
 I didn't understand why Harry was so familiar to me and how I can have more in common with a complete stranger than anyone in my own biological family.

-One day in October of 1998, I was watching some Columbia shorts on tape that Floyd Bennett had graciously copied for me when, out of the blue, it hit me hard.
+One day in October of 1998, I was watching some of Harry's Columbia shorts on a VHS tape that Floyd Bennett had graciously copied for me when, out of the blue, it hit me hard.
 I received one of those clairvoyant-like messages in my mind.
 I saw the word like a big booming billboard in my mind -REINCARNATION - and it was accompanied by that jolt of electricity running from my head, down my spine, out my fingers and toes.
 Didn't hurt but it makes your heart race and skin tingle.
 Pretty sure I've always been receiving messages from my spirit guides in this fashion my whole life, however this one packed the biggest punch so I remembered it.
 Apparently, some entity was trying to give me the answer I was seeking regarding why I had such a strong affinity for Harry.
-I knew the definition of the word and that's all.
+I knew the definition of the word "reincarnation" and that's all.
 After the shockwave passed, I honestly didn't take it seriously.
 Are they trying to tell me I had been Harry Langdon?
 No way, that's impossible.
 That's NUTS!
 So I blew the experience off.
 Guess what?
 It happened again!
 Out of the blue, days later at school.
-Weeks went by, and I tried ignoring it but I couldn't get that darn word REINCARNATION out of my head.
+Weeks went by, and I tried ignoring it, but I couldn't get that darn word REINCARNATION out of my head.
 Finally, once I decided to look into it, read some books, do some research, the incessant badgering stopped.
 And I thought the more I read, the more absurd the idea would sound to me but the opposite happened, and reincarnation seemed to explain this soulful connection to Harry.
+(For the record, I did eventually tell Floyd Bennett of my reincarnation hunch in December 1999.
+He was the first person I ever "spilled the beans" to.
+It didn't go well at all, in fact, I think it was one of the many reasons he pulled the plug on the Langdon fanclub in the summer of 2000.)

 Since 1998, I was never able to really be sure that this hunch of mine was true.
 I had no spontaneous memories, didn't have the money for past life regressions.
 Wasn't quite sure how to go about proving my hunch was true or not.
 Things quieted down for a while till I read Walter Semkiw's book, “Return of the Revolutionaries” in 2003.
 He talked about his own experience with discovering a past life that resurfaced and I could relate to his story.
 In his research, he discovered a set of criteria that can be used to help verify past life matches.
 These were things I happened to notice I had in common with Harry so that was rather interesting.
 The final confirmation comes when Dr. Semkiw presents his proposed match to Kevin Ryerson's channeled entity, Ahtun Re, who has a high level of accuracy for verifying past life matches.
 Like I said, I'm very down to earth so I was skeptical about the channeling bit at first, however, Dr. Semkiw provides much proof of Ahtun Re's accuracy and I totally accept it now.
 I was thinking of writing to Walter Semkiw back in 2003 but I was hesitant.
 I did keep an eye on his website for the next 2 years, and one day he made an update on there about discovering the reincarnation of Laurel & Hardy, along with the release of his new book, “Born Again.”
 I couldn't believe it!
 To me, this was a huge sign and it gave me the confidence to share my story with Dr. Semkiw, which I did in July of 2006.
 Here is the email he sent me confirming that I was Harry Langdon and my brother was Vernon Dent from July 27, 2006.
 We met in person a few months later in October 2006.